 NFPA is pleased to announce State Farm®, the largest home insurer in the United States, has provided funding for sixty-five $500 project funding awards to implement projects on May 2.
 State Farm has a long history of proactive wildfire safety education to its policyholders in high-risk regions and NFPA is proud to partner with State Farm on this national wildfire safety campaign.

-Applying for a project funding award is easy and takes only a few minutes to complete:
+Applying for a project funding award is easy and takes only a few minutes:

 Provide a short overview of the project that will be implemented on May 2 describing the activity’s benefits, who the participants will be, the city and state where it will occur and details on how the project funding will be used on Wildfire Community Preparedness Day, Saturday, May 2, 2015.

-Encourage friends, family, colleagues and neighbors to vote for your project idea through the app on the campaign landing page or NFPA’s Firewise Facebook page.
-Applications will be accepted January 29 thru 11:59pm ET on March 5, 2015.
+Encourage friends, family and neighbors to demonstrate support for their favorite project idea by using the “Vote Now” feature located at the top of the green application box below or on the Firewise Facebook page.
+Project funding applications can be submitted thru Thursday, March 5, 11:59pm ET.
 An NFPA panel will review applications and select 65 project award recipients.
-Winners will be announced Monday, March 10, 2015.
+Winners will be announced Monday, March 9, 2015.

 Undecided about what projects are right for you?
-Check out the project ideas list (PDF, 26 KB).
+Check out the project ideas list and Safety Gear/Tips.

 Put your project on the map

 We know you are as excited about Preparedness Day as we are!
-So, demonstrate your commitment to wildfire preparedness by adding your May 2 project to the nationwide event map (coming soon).
+So, demonstrate your commitment to wildfire preparedness by adding your May 2 project to the nationwide event map.
 It’s easy to do and in less than two minutes you’ll be able to proudly share your community’s project.
 Join others throughout the nation making their communities a safer place.

 Help Spread the Word